 A comprehensive contacts list of local housing options and agencies that provide affordable housing, public housing and housing for seniors and those with special needs.

-The goal of Housing, Homelessness and Human Relations Commission is to protect and promote the public health, safety, and welfare of the residents, the City Council establishes a Housing, Homelessness, and Human Relations Commission ("Commission") to provide for the planning, expansion, maintenance, conservation and rehabilitation of Evanston's housing stock and to be responsive to needs for change in housing related matters to the end of maintaining a diverse residential environment and to conserve property values within the community and to combat homelessness.
+In order to protect and promote the public health, safety, and welfare of the residents, the City Council establishes a Housing and Homelessness Commission ("Commission") to provide for the planning, expansion, maintenance, conservation and rehabilitation of Evanston's housing stock.
+The Commission shall also work to maintain and expand affordable housing for Evanston's low, moderate, and middle income residents.
+The Commission will be responsive to needs for change in housing related matters to maintain a diverse residential environment throughout the community and to combat homelessness.
+The Commission will provide recommendations on funding and policies to carry out City Council priorities related to housing and homelessness.